Best Android Streaming Boxes

 If you are purchasing your first streaming media player and you are an Amazon Prime member the new Amazon Fire TV is a great choice

 Amazon has done a number of upgrades that significantly improved performance and usability.
 The main menu has been changed and this has made it easier to find other streaming services.
-This was a main complaint in the past that other streaming apps other than Amazon Prime were buried in the menu.
+This was a main complaint in the past that other streaming apps other that were buried in the Amazon Prime menu.
 It has been improved but Prime video is there to remind you with every click.

 The improved menu does make an attempt at being more inclusive to other apps.
 They have a new “My show section” that displays a strip of video recommendations from Crackle and they have a recommended Netflix on the home screen.
 But they don’t work as smoothly as the Amazon apps and will just take you to the main menu of the App with no direct selection from the main menu.